kylezs/elastic-fleet/docs/dev-docs/deployment.md

 2. Certificates

-## NEEDS REVIEW AFTER REFACTOR
 The only certicate is managed by Cert Manager.
-Follow their [installation docs](https://cert-manager.io/docs/installation/kubernetes/) for creating the issuer.
+Follow their [installation docs](https://cert-manager.io/docs/installation/kubernetes/) for creating the Custom Resource Definitions.
->Note if you change the issuer name from `letsencrypt-prod` you will need to change the ref in [certificate-prod.yaml](../certificate-prod.yaml)

-For production you will need to use:
-`kubectl apply -f certificate-prod.yaml`
-It may take up to an hour for Let's Encrypt to sign the request.
+The cert-manager issuer and certificate are deployed alongside the rest of the application, from within the helm chart, using the cert-manager CRDs.

+Setting `certs.mode: dev` in values will disable this, so you can use self-signed certs.

-8. Deploying the application
+3. Deploying the application

 From inside the project root directory.
->**NOTE: You MUST use 'kf' as the deployment name since there are several dependencies on this name.**:

 ```
 helm install kf . --values values.yaml --values values.secret.yaml
 ```